Quantumheart/PantheonWars/docs/implementation_guide.md

 ---

-## Phase 3: Full Ability System - 🔲 Planned
+## Phase 3 (OLD): Full Ability System - ⚠️ DEPRECATED

+> **⚠️ This phase has been cancelled and replaced with the new Phase 3: Religion-Based Deity System with Perk Trees**
+> The active ability system from Phases 1-2 will be removed in favor of passive perk trees tied to a custom religion system.
+> See the new Phase 3 section below for the updated design.

-**Goal:** Expand to all 8 deities with complete ability sets and visual effects.
+**Original Goal:** Expand to all 8 deities with complete ability sets and visual effects.

 ### Planned Tasks